You are here

 Nigel's surgery 86: Storing liquid nitrogen

-Providers must carry out a risk assessment to ensure that both staff and members of the public are protected from potential hazards associated with using liquid nitrogen.
-In our inspections we would consider this under key line of enquiry S1.10 – Do the maintenance and use of equipment keep people safe?
+Providers must carry out a risk assessment.
+This is to protect staff and the public from potential hazards of using liquid nitrogen.
+In our inspections we consider this under key line of enquiry key line of enquiry S1.10 – Do the maintenance and use of equipment keep people safe?

 Risks from liquid nitrogen

-Small vacuum flask containers of liquid nitrogen – to carry out one day’s worth of cryotherapy – are unlikely to contain enough to displace a significant amount of oxygen in the environment.
+Small vacuum flask containers/vessels (dewars) of liquid nitrogen are used to carry out one day’s worth of cryotherapy.
+They unlikely to contain enough to displace a significant amount of oxygen in the environment.

 Safe storage of liquid nitrogen

-Some practices store liquid nitrogen in large vessels and decant it into a treatment flask.
-These need to be handled with great care:
+Some practices store liquid nitrogen in large vessels to decant it into a treatment flask, and need to be handled with great care:

-- Store in a large-enough room (see risk assessments below) or in a cupboard where a person could not also fit inside.
+- store in a large enough room or in a cupboard where a person could not also fit inside

-- Protect staff by providing non-absorbent thermal gloves and a suitable face mask or goggles.
+- protect staff with non-absorbent thermal gloves and a suitable face mask or goggles.

-The volume of the storage area in relation to the quantity of gas released will determine the extent to which oxygen is depleted.
-Generally there is a low risk of liquid nitrogen displacing air in the environment while filling a treatment flask.
+The volume of the storage area in relation to the quantity of gas released determines the extent to which oxygen is depleted.
+Generally, there is a low risk of liquid nitrogen displacing air in the environment while filling a treatment flask.

 Safety audit and training